dlschwartz/cv/e-digitalResearch.md

 About: [https://srophe.app/](https://srophe.app/).
 Codebase: [https://github.com/srophe/srophe](https://github.com/srophe/srophe).

-- The development of this software app began under Syriaca.org's first NEH grant (PI: David A. Michaelson) and continued under the project's second and third NEH grants on which I served as PI.
+- The development of this software app began under Syriaca.org's first NEH grant (PI: David A. Michaelson) and continued under the project's second and third NEH grants with me as the PI.

 #### The Syriac Taxonomy